 The Foyle Schools Library Programme

-The majority of our funding for schools will now be directed to our flagship scheme The Foyle Schools Library Programme.
+The majority of our funding for schools will now be directed to our flagship scheme The Foyle Schools Library Programme, which gives priority to primary schools.
 This programme recognises that there is no statutory requirement for schools to have a library and that many school libraries are in a desperate situation through underfunding and underdevelopment.
 Encouraging children to read widely from an early age will provide a major boost to improving literacy levels, which is a current key educational objective.

 State funded secondary and primary schools can apply for other projects with direct educational benefit but must demonstrate why their project cannot be funded from statutory or other funding.
 Dedicated schools catering for those with Special Educational Needs (SEN) may also be supported.